 -

-Mix the torn meat with grated carrots and finely chopped mushrooms, onion and garlic.
-Salt, pepper and season to taste. -
+Mix the pulled meat with grated carrots and finely chopped mushrooms, onion, garlic, eggs, a little bit of nutritional yeast, a teaspoon of amino sauce and a small amount of chilli sauce.
+Add salt, pepper and seasoning to taste. -

 Cut the rice paper in half.
-Soak in lukewarm water, fill with the mixture and wrap.
+Soak in lukewarm water, fill with the meat mixture and wrap.

 -

-Wrap all the dumplings in this way and put them in a pan with a drop of oil.
-After a while, cover with a little water and cover with a lid.
-After a few minutes, try cutting one dumpling open to see if the meat is done.
+Wrap all the dumplings and put them in a pan with a drop of oil.
+After a while, pour in a little bit of water and cover with a lid.
+After a few minutes, try cutting one dumpling open to see if the meat is cooked.

 -